-The purpose and intent of the following regulations is to allow flexibility in the application zoning regulations for the development of land within a PDD that achieves distinctive, attractive communities, takes advantage of compact building design, and preserves open space and critical natural environments by allowing flexibility from zoning regulations.
+The purpose and intent of the following regulations is to provide allow flexibility in the application zoning regulations for the development of land within a PDD that differ from traditional zoning district standards.
+A PDD shall comply with the Comprehensive Plan and LDR.
+The objectives of a PDD is to encourage ingenuity, imagination and good design that will result in development that achieves distinctive, attractive communities, takes advantage of compact building design, and preserves open space and critical natural environments by limits and/or mitigates impacts on adjacent parcels, meets the density, intensity and open space objectives of the LDR and the Comprehensive Plan, while allowing flexibility from traditional zoning regulations.
 A PDD shall:

-- A. Minimize adverse impacts on environmentally sensitive areas; - B. Increase and promote public transit, bicycle routes and non-vehicular modes of transportation; - C. Increase use of public and private amenities as part of Planned Developments (PD) design; - D. Provide for efficient use of land, utilities, and infrastructure; - E. Provide for effective circulation patterns, internal trip capture, integrated land uses, and enhanced open space and recreational areas; - F. Ensure adequate storm water management; and - G. Encourage distinctive design while achieving compatibility with the surrounding area.
+- A. Minimize adverse impacts on environmentally sensitive areas; - B. Increase and promote mass public transit, bicycle routes and non-vehicular modes of transportation; - C. Increase use of public and private amenities as part of the Planned Developments (PD) design; - D. Provide for efficient use of land, utilities, and infrastructure;

+- E. Provide for effective circulation patterns, internal trip capture, integrated land uses, and enhanced open space and recreational areas; - F. Ensure adequate storm water management; and - G. Encourage innovation indistinctive design while ensuring achieving compatibility with the surrounding area.